Leonidas-from-XIV/node-xml2js/README.md

 Processing attribute, tag names and values
 ------------------------------------------

-Since 0.4.1 you can optionally provide the parser with attribute name and tag name processors as well as element value processors (Since 0.4.14, you can also optionally provide the parser with attribute value processors):
+Since 0.4.1 you can optionally provide the parser with attribute name and tag name processors as well as element value processors.
+Since 0.4.14, you can also optionally provide the parser with attribute value processors.
+Since 0.4.20 you can optionally provide the builder with attribute name and tag name processors:

 ```javascript